xjrga/xjrga.github.io/docs/main/_sources/snack/screenshots/snack_food_categories.rst.txt

    :align: center
    :target: ../../_images/22.png

    Create special food categories to easily find your food items.
-For example, you can have a "Green Leafy Vegetables" or "Favorites" category.
+For example, you can have a "Leafy Greens" or "Favorites" category.

 ----